go-gitea/gitea/README.md

 ## Docs

 For more information and instructions about how to install Gitea please look at our [documentation](https://docs.gitea.io/en-us/).
-If you cannot find some specific information, then head over to our [Gitter](https://gitter.im/go-gitea/gitea) channel to chat with us.
+If you cannot find some specific information, then head over to our [Discord](https://discord.gg/NsatcWJ) server to chat with us.

 ## Contributing